Wagering Over or Under the Betting Total

 Off Market Prices and Bonuses

-With the information I've just given, it should be very easy to profit betting NFL totals.
-The goal is to take advantage of sports betting bonuses and off market prices simultaneous.
-Specifically, as mentioned in my article on how to handicap the market there is such a thing as sharp books, which are betting sites friendly to professionals, and square books which are betting sites that target recreational players.
+With the information just given, it should be very easy to profit by betting NFL totals.
+The goal is to take advantage of sports betting bonuses and off market prices simultaneously.
+Specifically, as mentioned in our article on how to handicap the market, there's such a thing as sharp books, which are betting sites friendly to professionals, and square books, which are betting sites that target recreational players.

-What you need to understand is fan biased.
-The majority of NFL football fans prefer to bet that something will happen, than something that won't happen.
+What you need to understand is fan bias.
+The majority of NFL football fans prefer to bet that something will happen than that something won't.
 In other words, betting the over is a lot more fun than betting the under.
-This leads to recreational betting sites such as Bovada often padding the total an extra 0.5 points, thus making the line worse for players betting the over and better for players betting the under.
+This leads to recreational betting sites such as Bovada often padding the total an extra 0.5 points, thus making the line worse for players betting the over, and better for players betting the under.

-Bovada has total disregard, or might even be aware of the implication of key numbers.
-Again 41, 43, 37, 44, 51, 33, and 47 are the most common total points scored in NFL game.
-If you were to shop Bovada.lv against a reduced juice betting site looking for spots, the sharp book has say a 47.0 betting total while Bovada has 47.5.
+Bovada has total disregard, or might even be unaware of, the implication of key numbers.
+Again 41, 43, 37, 44, 51, 33, and 47 are the most common total points scored in NFL games.
+If you were to shop Bovada.lv against a reduced juice betting site looking for spots, the sharp book has perhaps a 47.0 betting total while Bovada has 47.5.
 You'd quickly spot that the under bet at Bovada is close to neutral expected value.

-Finding these near neutral EV bets while having a bonus is enough to make considerable profits betting totals.
-Even better is when that bonus is a massive 50% cash (yes, cash; not free play) bonus which can be obtained at www.topbet.com.
-Shopping Topbet against a sharp book like 5dimes while using the bonus is a great way to profit betting totals.
+Finding these near neutral EV bets while having a bonus is enough to make considerable profits by betting totals.
+Even better is when the bonus is a massive 50% cash (yes, cash, not free play) bonus obtainable at TopBet.
+Shopping Topbet against a sharp book like 5dimes, while using the bonus, is a great way to profit betting totals.

 Getting Maximum Value

-One way to gain maximum value total betting is to consider if there is a correlation between the total bet you're making and that game's point spread.
-For instance, let's say you're betting the under based on the fact Ben Roethlisberger is playing with less than 100% health and you believe the Steelers will run the ball and eat up the clock.
-Now if the Steelers are -7.5 favorites in this game, maybe your opinion that the game will go under also means their opponent is more likely to cover the +7.5 point spread.
-In cases such as this it's highly advisable to bet the point spread and total together in a parlay bet.
+One way to gain maximum value total betting is to consider if there's a correlation between the total bet you're making and a game's point spread.
+For instance, let's say you're betting the under based on the fact that Ben Roethlisberger is playing with less than 100% health, and you believe the Steelers will run the ball and eat clock.
+Now if the Steelers are -7.5 favorites in the game, maybe your opinion that the game will go under also means their opponent is more likely to cover the +7.5 point spread.
+In cases such as this, it's highly advisable to bet the point spread and total together in a parlay bet.

 Odds or Evens

-To state what to many is probably the obvious, in certain sports even and odd number totals make a huge difference.
-This relates to low scoring sports such as baseball, hockey and in certain cases soccer.
-Keep in mind that in baseball and hockey if a game ends tied, they keep playing until the tie is broken.
+To state what to many is probably obvious, in certain sports, even and odd number totals make a huge difference.
+This relates to low scoring sports such as baseball, hockey, and in certain cases soccer.
+Keep in mind that in baseball and hockey, if a game ends in a tie, it keeps going until the tie is broken.
 Considering all ties total an even number of points, an odd total outcome is more likely to occur than an even total outcome.

-To share a related tip, in soccer matches where ties must be broken (example: elimination tournaments) an over betting line of 2.5 has only four ways for the under to win (0-1), (1-0), (0-2) and 2-0.
-Notice that the only way for the under bet to win is for there to be a shutout.
-I've actually found occasional arbitrage bets (bets where you can bet multiple sides guaranteeing a win) just from taking this into consideration.
+To share a related tip, in soccer matches where ties must be broken (example: elimination tournaments), an over betting line of 2.5 has only four ways for the under to win (0-1), (1-0), (0-2) and 2-0.
+Notice that the only way for the under bet to win is for there to occur a shutout.
+We've actually found occasional arbitrage bets (bets where you can bet multiple sides guaranteeing a win) just from taking this into consideration.